The Reality of Being a Doctor in India – Only the Hard Facts & Truth

 Maybe you are trying to be in denial that it takes that much efforts and sacrifices to be a health professional.

-Maybe you are thinking they do it all to earn money.
+Perhaps you think they do it all to earn money.

-Maybe you think that they chose this life and it is their duty to do so.
+Maybe you think that they chose this life and they must do so.

-The only motivation for all the young & old doctors working all over India in tough conditions have is to provide care to the people who need it.
+The only motivation for all the young & old doctors working all over India in harsh conditions is to provide care to the people who need it.
 To do something good and make a positive impact.
-They take pride in providing a good treatment.
+They take pride in providing proper treatment.

 Finally, the biggest motivation is to be appreciated and respected for their efforts to help unknown people.

-(By the way how many unknown people you have helped till today?
+(By the way how many people you have helped till today whom you did not even know?
 Ask yourself)

-Money as a motivation comes secondary just as a means to run their own family.
+Money as motivation comes secondary just as a means to run their own family.

-And believe me, there was a time when the public (rich and poor) respected the govt. doctors.
-They understood and appreciated the fact that someone is willing to stay in their remote undeveloped locality to provide them the health care.
+And believe me, there was a time when the public (wealthy and poor) respected the doctors.
+They understood and appreciated the fact that someone is willing to stay in their remote, undeveloped locality to provide them the health care.

-But sadly, in my last 15 years of career as a Govt. doctor, I have seen this respect now been kicked into ground.
-The appreciation has been buried.
+But sadly, in my last 15 years of career as a Govt. doctor, I have seen this respect now been kicked into the ground.
+The appreciation has reduced to none.

 The patients do not give a hoot about the efforts a doctor is putting.

-They do not care if a doctor has left all the comforts of a comfortable private hospital and has decided to help them by being at their remote location.
+They do not care if a physician has left all the comforts of a comfortable private hospital and has decided to help them by being at their remote location.

-Whatever a doctor may do, you the patient just think that we are doing it for money.
+Whatever a doctor may do, the patient just thinks that we are doing it for money.

 And as for money, we have very little compared to the work & sacrifices we do every day.